"East Meets West: Innovation and Discovery"

 - Professor Felix Anyaegbunam Nwachinemelu, Federal University Ndufu-Alike-Ikwo, Nigeria

 - Dr Guat Guan Toh, Tunku Abdul Rahman University College, Malaysia

 - Dr Luis Santiago, University of Puerto Rico, United States

 - Dr Ming Yin Chan, Hong Kong Polytechnic University, Hong Kong

 - Professor Ofelia Giron, University of The Philippines Baguio, The Philippines

 - Professor Ruey-Fang Yu, National United University, Taiwan

 IAFOR's peer review process, which involves both reciprocal review and the use of Review Committees, is overseen by conference Organising Committee members under the guidance of the Academic Governing Board.
 Review Committee members are established academics who hold PhDs or other terminal degrees in their fields and who have previous peer review experience.

-If you would like to apply to serve on the AGen Review Committee, please send your CV to email@example.com.
+If you would like to apply to serve on the AGen2019 Review Committee, please visit our application page.